 - 1. Authorize services as specified on the ISP, - 2.
 Deny one or more services or authorize a different amount, duration, or scope of one or more services in the ISP, or - 3.
 Request additional information from the Team to support the services included in the ISP or the amount, duration, or scope of a service included in the ISP. - L. The Contractor must enter the decision to approve and authorize services into HCSis and communicate the decision in writing to the Participant or the Participant's representative, as appropriate, and the prescribing Provider, if the prescribing Provider is not a member of the Team.
-The Contractor must include a copy of the updated ISP along with the written notice of the decision to the Participant or the Participant's representative, as appropriate. - M. If services are not approved as requested, the Contractor must notify the Participant or the Participant's representative, as appropriate, the Participant's Supports Coordinator, and the prescribing Provider, if the prescribing Provider is not a member of the Team, of the decision using the appropriate template supplied by the Department in Appendix N. - N. The Contractor is permitted to place appropriate limits on a service for the purpose of utilization control, provided that: - 1.
-The services supporting Participants with ongoing or chronic conditions who require long-term services and supports are authorized in such a manner that reflects the Participant's ongoing need for such services and supports.
+The Contractor must include a copy of the updated ISP along with the written notice of the decision to the Participant or the Participant's representative, as appropriate. - M. If services are not approved as requested, the Contractor must notify the Participant or the Participant's representative, as appropriate, the Participant's Supports Coordinator, and the prescribing Provider, if the prescribing Provider is not a member of the Team, of the decision using the appropriate template supplied by the Department in Appendix N. - N. The Contractor is permitted to place appropriate limits on a service for the purpose of utilization control, provided that the services supporting Participants with ongoing or chronic conditions who require long-term services and supports are authorized in such a manner that reflects the Participant's ongoing need for such services and supports. - O. Time Frames for Service Authorization: - 1.
+Standard Service Authorizations - a.
+The Contractor must notify the Participant or the Participant's representative, as appropriate, of the decision to approve or deny a request for services or to authorize a service in an amount, duration, or scope less than requested as expeditiously as the Participant's condition requires, at least orally, no later than five (5) days after receiving the request for service unless additional information is needed. - b.
+If no additional information is needed, the Contractor must mail or hand deliver written notice of the decision to the Participant or the Participant's representative, as appropriate; the Supports Coordinator; and the prescribing Provider, if the prescribing Provider is not a member of the Team, within two (2) business days after the decision is made.